Common cellphone repair issues

 If your cellphone comes into contact with a liquid, do not plug it in or turn it on before it's dry.
 Supplying power to a wet electronic can quickly cause a short and irreversible damage to the components.
 If possible, remove the battery immediately.

-If your device comes into contact with liquid, place your phone in a bag with rice.
-This will absorb some of the liquid out of the phone but nothing will replace a technician opening the phone, removing all components, and manually removing any remaining liquid while cleaning the components before corrosion can start.
+If your device comes into contact with liquid, dry the phone off as quickly as possible and make sure it is turned off.Contact us so we can have a trained technician open the phone, carefully remove all components, and manually removing any remaining liquid while cleaning the components before corrosion can start.

 Time is of the essence when it comes to liquid damage.
 Every hour that goes by can lessens the chance of a successful water damage repair.
 A phone can even function for a few days before corrosion sets in after a liquid incident.